LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Doing the actual resizing

-To resize our hash table we need to create a new one with a greater capacity, one with more buckets for more linked lists.
-Then we need to traverse all the lists and, try to it's elements in our new hash table.
-To ease this whole process we will use the same `Store` method that we implemented for our hash tables.
+To resize our hash table, we follow a process of creating a new hash table with a larger capacity, which means more buckets for storing linked lists.
+We then traverse all the existing linked lists and attempt to store their elements in the new hash table.
+To simplify this process, we can use the same `Store` method that we implemented for our hash tables.

-After all elements were copied to our new hash table, we can free the old one and return a pointer to the new one, so the upper scope can re-assign their references.
-If we fail to allocate all we need, we just need to clean everything up and so the upper scope can re-try.
+Once all elements have been copied to the new hash table, we can free the memory occupied by the old hash table and return a pointer to the new hash table.
+If we encounter any issues during the allocation process, we need to clean up all allocated memory and inform the upper scope to handle the failure appropriately.

 ```c
 // we accept a pointer to a hash table and return a pointer to a hash table